Article

 Where can I file my payroll taxes online?

 You can file your payroll taxes online at tap.utah.gov.
+You must include your Federal Employer ID Number (FEIN) with every return.

 What are the accepted payment methods for payroll taxes in Utah?

 Payments can be made via EFT ACH credit, ACH debit request, eCheck, or credit card.
+You may need to authenticate your payment.

 Are employers required to file W-2 and 1099 forms in Utah?

 TAP is not available in most countries outside the US for security reasons.
-Employers outside the U.S. should ensure they have appropriate means to file electronically.
+Employers outside the US should ensure they have appropriate means to file electronically.

 What are the exemptions for employer withholding in Utah?